-Village environment.
-The village environment that was represented in the computer model by a 50 x 50 cells grid was turned into a game board composed of 1600 wooden cubes.
-Each cube corresponded to a plot of 1000 m area.
+The village environment is made of a game board composed of 1600 wooden cubes.
+Each cube corresponded to an area of 1000 square meters.
 Each of the 6 cube faces was painted with a different color representing different land uses.
-Paddy fields were represented in red, upland rice fields in yellow, shrub fallow in blue, poor quality forest in light green, good quality forest in dark green, and residential areas in black (Fig. 8).
+Paddy fields were represented in red, upland rice fields in yellow, shrub-fallow in blue, poor-quality forest in light green, good-quality forest in dark green, and residential areas in black (Figure 3).